 Slavery isn't confined to history or other countries.
 It is a myth that slavery and forced labour was stopped in the 19th century with the introduction of The Slavery Abolition Act 1833.
 It's a global problem and is happening right now, here in Lancashire.

 Human trafficking can also be a part of Modern Slavery as a person is moved from one place to another.
 This could be country to country, town to town, or even as simple as one room in a building to another.
 Even if a victim agrees to be moved, trafficking could still be taking place.

 Unfortunately, few people understand modern slavery and many confuse it with ‘migrant working’ or ‘illegal immigration’.

-In many cases Organised Crime Groups (OCGs) are behind the trafficking of people into the UK.
-However, in some cases victims will willingly travel into the UK by their own means (sometimes at the request of their own families), to then only make their first contact with their trafficker based upon an offer of apparent legal and legitimate employment, unaware of the situation that awaits them.
+In many cases organised crime groups are responsible for trafficking people into the UK.
+However, sometimes victims will travel into the UK by their own means (sometimes they're asked to by their their families), expecting to start legal employment, unaware of the situation that awaits them.

-We want to raise awareness of this issue so that people will recognise the signs and report modern slavery crimes to us.
+We want to raise awareness of this issue so that people will recognise the signs and report Modern Slavery.